-The Elands sub-management area consists of the Elands River catchment which includes the tributaries of the Koster, Selons and Hex rivers.
-The Elands River is a tributary of the Crocodile River and the confluence is situated below Roodekopies Dam.
+The Elands sub-management area consists of the Elands River catchment which includes the tributaries of the Koster, Selons and Hex Crocodile River and the confluence is situated below Roodekopjes Dam.
 Large portions of this catchment are tribal areas.
 Rustenburg is the only major city in this sub-catchment and the major dams are Bospoort Dam on the Hex River and Vaalkop Dam on the Elands River.
 Mining of platinum and its associated platina group of minerals are the dominant land-use in the catchment and is rapidly expanding.